 Take care of your voice

 Vocal health is of the utmost importance for all voice users.
-The paucity of nerve endings in the vocal folds is minimal, therefore we are not always able to feel when the voice is in a fragile state.
-As it is possible not to feel pain associated with trauma to the voice, it is important to observe other cues such as hoarseness, that indicate a distressed voice.
+Due to the paucity of nerve endings within parts of the voice (the vocal folds themselves having no nerve endings), we are not always able to feel when the voice is in a affected or in a fragile state.
+As it is therefore possible not to feel pain associated with trauma to the voice, it is important to observe other cues such as hoarseness, that indicate a distressed voice.
 Below are a few tips to further assist you in maintaining a healthy voice.

 Vocal Health Tips